meisl/lambda/RecursionWithYandFriends.md

                        (* n' (f (- n' 1))))
                 (- n 1))))
 ```
-...and we've just arrived at the *very same problem*, again.
+...and we've just arrived at the *very same problem* again, having gained literally nothing and left with an even *larger* term.

+---
+*Here, for the first and only time in this tutorial, we'll explicitly indicate a point where the reader should ask
+herself if she really, and full-heartedly can agree with what was just said.
+And not only that.
+You should even feel comfortable with being challenged to convince someone who's got doubts!*

+*To illustrate, let's play devil's advocate: "But haven't we just said what `f` is, by virtue of δ?
+Hence there's no need at all to expand now, since we can always look up `f`'s expansion whenever we need to."*

+*The reader is* ***strongly encouraged*** *to try to come up with an undisputable rebuttal of this objection on her own,
+BEFORE reading the one given below.*

+---

+Well, it's simply expecting to much of δ.
+It is not a full-blown means of looking things up by name, at arbitrary times.
+In particular, things are ready for being looked up only *after* both, the key (the name) AND the value (the definition's body) have been written out fully.
+However, in order to fully write out the definition's body in the case at hand requires to look up `f` - which we
+can't.
+In fact, such "premature" lookups are exactly - recursion!
+But that is what we're trying to implement ourselves, hence assuming δ to somehow magically do the job is illegitimate.

-Before even being able to give it a name via δ (remember: δ is no more than that,
-a most simple mechanism for making abbreviations) - we would have to go through an infinite series of β-contractions (in fact: expansions).
+So: before even being able to give it a name via δ, we would have to go through an infinite series of β-contractions (in fact: expansions).
 This, in a way, does reflect our intent to write a function that can work on arbitrary
 large `n` - but we **don't** want to write down the infinite expansion;
 which, btw, would actually do the job - we simply cannot get hold of it in this manner.